markandgo/tile-collision/readme.md

 	w - width of the box
 	h - height of the box

-The following table describes which the direction the box is is pushed to resolve a side collision.
+The following table describes which direction the box is pushed to resolve a side collision.

 	side     push
 	----     ----